 5. Rotation Keeps It Fresh

 Consider rotating artworks seasonally or annually.
-This can offer returning guests a sense of newness and demonstrate a commitment to keeping the environment dynamic and fresh.
+This can offer returning guests a sense of newness and demonstrate a commitment to keeping the environment at your establishment dynamic and fresh.

 6. Interactive and Dynamic Art